Captopril

 Captopril, sold under the brand name Capoten among others, is an angiotensin-converting enzyme (ACE) inhibitor used for the treatment of hypertension and some types of congestive heart failure.
 Captopril was the first oral ACE inhibitor found for the treatment of hypertension.
 It does not cause fatigue as associated with beta-blockers.
-Due to the adverse drug event of causing hyperkalemia, as seen with most ACE Inhibitors, the medication is usually paired with a diuretic.

 Captopril was patented in 1976 and approved for medical use in 1980.

 Structure–activity relationship

-Captopril has an L-proline group which allows for it to be more bioavailable within oral formulations.
-The thiol moiety within the molecule has been associated with two significance adverse effects: the hapten or immune response.
-This immune response, also known as agranulocytosis, can explain the adverse drug events which may be seen in captopril with the allergic response, which would be: hives, severe stomach pain, difficulty breathing, swelling of the face, lips, tongue or throat.
+Captopril has an L-proline group which allows it to be more bioavailable in oral formulations.
+The thiol moiety within the molecule has been associated with two significant adverse effects: the hapten or immune response.
+This immune response, also known as agranulocytosis, can explain the adverse drug events which may be seen in captopril with the allergic response which includes hives, severe stomach pain, difficulty breathing, and swelling of the face, lips, tongue or throat.

 In terms of interaction with the enzyme, the molecule's thiol moiety will attach to the binding site of the ACE enzyme.
 This will inhibit the port at which the angiotensin-1 molecule would normally bind, therefore inhibiting the downstream effects within the renin-angiotensin system.